Stepping into the Software 3.0 Era

 Spaghetti CLAUDE.md

-All instructions dumped together with no structure
+All instructions mixed together without structure

 Tight Coupling